Greek Yogurt Mac and Cheese

 • 2 tablespoons all-purpose flour

-• 1 ¼ cup 1% or 2% milk
+• 1 ¼ cup milk 1% or 2%

-• 1 ¼ cup shredded sharp cheddar cheese
+• 1 ¼ cup shredded sharp cheddar cheese preferably freshly shredded

 • ¼ teaspoon salt